mlbvn/ml-yearning-vi/chapters/all_chapters.md

 ------------------
 > # 20.
 Bias and Variance: The two big sources of error

-# 20. Độ chệch và phương sai: Hai nguồn lớn của lỗi
+# 20. Độ chệch và Phương sai: Hai nguồn lớn của lỗi

 > Suppose your training, dev and test sets all come from the same distribution.
 Then you should always try to get more training data, since that can only improve performance, right?